 Why Attend: The FCDE brings together law enforcement investigators and prosecutors who handle financial crimes, and private-sector personnel who assist them in doing so, to learn how to apply the most recent technology to combat financial fraud.
 The conference is unique in that investigators and prosecutors, and private-sector personnel who assist them, all learn together in the same place at the same time, facilitating the formation of networks which foster cooperation throughout the greater law enforcement team.

 Why Attend: Billed as the must attend event for the forensic sector in the middle east, this event is supported by Interpol and the Abu Dhabi Police.

 Why Attend: The IPCS provides tangible value to the fight against cybercrime by bringing police, industry, government and academic leaders together to exchange information on current cybercrime trends, offer demonstrations of forensic tools, share case studies, and receive updates from experts working in the field, towards the ends of identifying opportunities for a collaborative Canadian response.

 Why Attend: FiFE 2019 brings together Spanish state security forces and corps, computer security experts, public entities and companies related to the area of Forensic Computing for demonstrations and training.

 Why Attend: This 4th annual event provides a platform for law enforcement and intelligence experts from Ministries of Interior, Police Forces, National Security agencies, Regulatory bodies, and Research Institutes, Forensic experts in the field of Digital forensics, fire investigation, crime scene investigation etc. from the UAE, GCC and globally who are leading policing and forensic sciences into the future.

 Still want more?
-Here's a list of the Best 2019 Law Enforcement Conferences in North America.
+Here's a list of law enforcement conferences by type.